“Dark, broody atmospheres, focussed writing and distinctive vocals”

 'Throughout my life I have found myself to be held back in some way.
 Never truly harnessing things or fulfilling my potential.
 Partly from self-destructive tendencies.
 But also when you possess a degree of talent you can be the target of envy, and people can be very adept at drawing you off course in the most subtle and calculated of ways.
 I Was Waiting is all about breaking free from that spell, from a delusion, and turning the pent-up frustration of a lifetime into euphoric retribution.
 There is anger, sadness, reflection, but also a sense of triumph in the song.
 I took great care in its arrangement and am particularly proud of the strings which were conceived upon a sleepless night hours before the final studio session, as a complete afterthought.
 We were only supposed to be going into record them on The Wild, but Anisa and Alex (our viol and cellist) were brilliant and nailed the un-scored parts intuitively, as I sung them to them, phrase by phrase from the studio control room.
 I'm glad things turned out the way they did.'

 I Was Waiting will be Kilbey's first official single complete with official video and is set to be released in May 2018.
 Meanwhile he returns to London on Friday April 6th, 2018, with band, to play his biggest headline date yet.
-The show at Oslo Hackney is already approaching total sell-out and a first UK tour is planned for the second half of the year with follow up singles 'The Wild' and 'Let Her Sleep' to follow in tow.
+The show at Oslo Hackney is already sold out and a first UK tour is planned for the second half of the year with follow up singles 'The Wild' and 'Let Her Sleep' to follow in tow.

 Michael was talking to Keri Pattinson of FeedMe Music